Shidaiqu: Musicality

 Shidaiqu is a kind of fusion music that makes use of jazz musical instruments (castanets, maracas).
 Songs were sung in a high-pitched childlike style.
-This early style would soon be replaced by more sophisticated performances from better-trained singers.
-The songs of the period often use the ABA or ABCA form, which were new to Chinese audiences and are still used by modern composers.
-Melodies were simple and the songs are still sung today, such as "Wishing You Happiness and Prosperity" (恭喜恭喜) performed by Yao Lee and Yao Min.

 History

 Shidaiqu music is rooted in both traditional Chinese folk music and the introduction of Western jazz during the years when Shanghai was under the Shanghai International Settlement.
 In the 1920s the intellectual elite in Shanghai and Beijing embraced the influx of Western music and movies that entered through trade.
-The first jazz clubs in Shanghai initially targeted the Western elite, saw an influx of musicians, and acted as dance halls.
+The first jazz clubs in Shanghai initially served as dance halls for the Western elite.
 Beginning in the 1920s, Shidaiqu entered into the mainstream of popular music.
-The Chinese pop song "Drizzle" ("毛毛雨") was composed by Li Jinhui around 1927 and sung by his daughter Li Minghui (黎明暉).
+The Chinese pop song "Drizzle" was composed by Li Jinhui around 1927 and sung by his daughter Li Minghui.
 The song exemplifies the early shidaiqu in its fusion of jazz and Chinese folk music – the tune is in the style of a traditional pentatonic folk melody, but the instrumentation is similar to that of an American jazz orchestra.

-The recording methods of songs on 78rpm gramophone shellac records marked a new age in Chinese musical history.
-Usually, the recording would be done in one take only.
-Therefore, sound engineers had to be extremely careful when making records.
-Steel stylus records (鋼針唱片), which were an important recording medium, have now been abandoned due to the development in digital recording.

-Shanghai shidaiqu songs are sung in Mandarin, regarded as a symbol of fashion and progressive culture.
-A large part of the audience would not be fluent in Mandarin.
-Shanghai dominated the Chinese movie industry in the 1930s.
-Song of the Fishermen, a famous movie in the 1930s, marked the beginning of song films or musicals (歌舞片).
-Pop singers such as Zhou Xuan, Bai Guang, and Gong Qiuxia among others also participated in these films.

 Mainstream

 Shidaiqu reached peak popularity during 1940s.
 Famous jazz musicians from both the US and China played to packed dance halls.
-Chinese women singers grew in celebrity.
-Additionally, nightclubs such as the Paramount Dance Hall became a meeting point for businessmen from Western countries and China would meet.
+Chinese female singers grew in popularity.
+Additionally, nightclubs such as the Paramount Dance Hall became a meeting point for businessmen from Western countries and China.
 The western jazz influences were shaped predominately by American jazz musician Buck Clayton.
-Nowadays, shidaiqu has inspired Gary Lucas for his album The Edge of Heaven and DJs such as Ian Widgery and his Shanghai Lounge Divas project.
-On the other hand, if cinema was the origin of many songs, Wong Kar-wai used them again for illustrating his movie "In the Mood for Love"; Rebecca Pan, one of the actresses in this film, was also one of those famous shidaiqu singers.
+Shidaiqu has inspired Gary Lucas for his album The Edge of Heaven and DJs such as Ian Widgery and his Shanghai Lounge Divas project.
+On the other hand, if cinema was the origin of many songs, Wong Kar-wai used them again for illustrating his movie In the Mood for Love; Rebecca Pan, one of the actresses in this film, was also one of those famous shidaiqu singers.